 The State Historical Society in the Department of Cultural Affairs administers this portion of REAP funding.
 Grants are available to private individuals and businesses as well as to non-profit organizations and agencies of Certified Local Governments.
-Various individuals and public organizations have received funds for projects throughout Black Hawk County.
+Various individuals and public organizations have received a total of \$532,156 for projects throughout Black Hawk County from 1990 through 2015.